aaalgo/h5iter/README.md

 ## Buffering Strategy

 When iterating:
-1. A buffer of size (max_cols + batch_size * chunk_size) is allocated.
+1. A buffer of size `buf_cap` is allocated, with minimum size calculated as:
+   `max_cols + max(data_chunk_size, index_chunk_size) * 2`
    - `max_cols` is the maximum number of columns (upper bound on row length).
+   - `data_chunk_size` is the HDF5 chunk size for the data array (/X/data).
-   - `chunk_size` is the effective HDF5 chunk length (max of data/index chunks).
+   - `index_chunk_size` is the HDF5 chunk size for the index array (/X/indices).
-   - `batch_size` is the number of chunks read per iteration.
-2. On each step, up to `batch_size * chunk_size` elements are read from disk.
+2. Indices and data are read independently with their respective chunk sizes:
+   - Index reads are aligned to `index_chunk_size` boundaries.
+   - Data reads are aligned to `data_chunk_size` boundaries.
-3. Special handling for the first batch to align with chunk boundaries.
+3. Special handling for the first batch to align with chunk boundaries for both arrays.
 4. All rows fully contained in the buffer are yielded immediately.
 5. Remaining buffer data is moved to the front before the next batch read.

-This ensures each HDF5 chunk is decompressed only once and rows are always yielded in full.
+This ensures each HDF5 chunk is decompressed only once for both arrays and rows are always yielded in full, even when data and index arrays have different chunk sizes.

 ## Thread Safety and Parallelism